traffordDataLab/imd19/README.md

 # IMD19
-Interactive map showing Indices of Deprivation 2019 for Greater Manchester
+Interactive map showing Indices of Deprivation 2019 for Trafford